The Different Types of Concrete Floor Finishes

 - Acid staining: This chemical staining process uses metallic salts in a water-based, acidic solution that reacts with calcium hydroxide.
 This reaction produces color compounds that bond permanently with the concrete floor.
 Acid staining is an extremely popular way to color concrete floors, with chemical stains available in black, brown and blue-green color groups.

-- Polishing: Modern polishing equipment smoothes even older concrete floors to a glass-like finish that will never have to be waxed or coated.
+- Polishing: Modern polishing equipment smooths even older concrete floors to a glass-like finish that will never have to be waxed or coated.

 - Scoring and saw cutting: Shallow cuts, only about ¼ inch deep create the illusion of separate tiles.